 Being located in the tropics and right smack in the middle of the equator, Semarang features a tropical rainforest climate that is influenced by a tropical monsoon climate.
 So that means there are only two climates, wet and wetter.
 Drier months are from June to August and the rest of the year is wetter months.

 In addition to what you usually pack in your backpack when heading for Southeast Asian destinations, you should not forget the following

 - A folding umbrella and a poncho

-- Modest options for dressing up for when visiting temples and sacred places of worships
+- Modest options for dressing up when visiting temples and sacred places of worship

 - Mosquito repellant

 - Reusable water bottle, for being a responsible tourist

 Where to stay

 If you are on budget or prefer to hit Semarang backpacking style, head on to Jalan Kauman and you will see the hostels and backpacker inns side by side.
 Most prices start at around IDR70,000 to IDR200,000, about USD5-15.00